 Global Health Education Programs

 Morehouse School of Medicine’s Office of Global Health Equity (OGHE) is pleased to announce an exciting funding opportunity to support global health learning experiences for students, staff and faculty at MSM.
 Under this announcement, the OGHE is soliciting proposals for small grants intended to support projects/experiences aimed at applying innovative solutions towards global health and development challenges impacting resource-constrained settings.
 These small grants will provide funding to support short-term global health engagements and may be eligible for renewal based on favorable progress on identified project goals and availability of funding.
-Learn more about eligibility requirements and to apply by March 1, 2019.
+Click here to apply today!